baojian/covid19-graph/docs/index.md

-## Welcome to GitHub Pages
+## Knowledge Graph Embedding Evolution for COVID-19

-You can use the [editor on GitHub](https://github.com/baojian/covid19-graph/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.
+This project website contains the deliverable of Northeast Big Data Hub Seed Fund project (Award number:89931-1165360-1/AWD00002014).

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+ [editor on GitHub](https://github.com/baojian/covid19-graph/edit/main/docs/index.md) to maintain and preview the content for your website in Markdown files.

 ### COVID19-graph